Skip to main content

 /debug:dumpWrite the raw agent-server message log to a local JSON file

-When you use Poolside’s built-in agent server, these additional commands are available:
+When you use the Poolside agent server, these additional commands are available:

 CommandWhat it does